Corridor adjacent to Audrey’s at the Jones Graduate School of Business

 Equilibrio was made through a print technique known as intaglio wherein the initial design is etched into a metal plate.
 Ink is then rubbed into the incisions, and the design from the recessed areas is then applied to paper, placed on the plate, and transferred to the paper through a high-pressure press.

 Herrera has been featured in numerous exhibitions across the United States and Europe, including a solo retrospective at the Whitney Museum of American Art, New York, Carmen Herrera: Lines of Sight (2016).
 Among her other exhibitions are Epic Abstraction: Pollock to Herrera (2018-2020) at the Metropolitan Museum of Art, New York, Carmen Herrera: Structuring Surfaces (2020-2021) at the Museum of Fine Arts, Houston, and Women in Abstraction (2021) at the Centre Pompidou, Paris.
-Her Estructuras Monumentales, a series of monumental aluminum sculptures that she conceived in the late 1960s and 1970s, were first shown at City Hall Park in New York in 2019, and then exhibited at Buffalo Bayou Park in Houston in 2020-21.
+Her Estructuras Monumentales, a series of monumental aluminum sculptures that she conceived in the late 1960s and 1970s, was first shown at City Hall Park in New York in 2019, and then exhibited at Buffalo Bayou Park in Houston in 2020-21.
 Her work is in the collections of numerous public institutions, including the Museum of Modern Art, New York, the Whitney Museum of American Art, New York; the Metropolitan Museum of Art, New York; NY; the Hirshhorn Museum, Washington DC; the Pérez Art Museum, Miami, FL; Kunstsammlung Nordrhein-Westfalen (K20), Düsseldorf, Germany; and the Tate Collection, London, UK.